KDE/kde-builder/doc/source-reference/IPC-notes.md

     hurt that their "promise"-based API is the same API you'd find in JavaScript, including browsers and Node.js ecosystems.

-    Unfortunately a lot of this is a fair bit different than what kdesrc-build has been built to date.
+    Unfortunately a lot of this is a fair bit different than what kde-builder has been built to date.
 But I think I understand how to port it over time without breaking everything.